shreshtagundoji/Chess-Application-Python/README.md

 Note: More updates on the app are in-progress
 1) Keeping a log of captured chess pieces
 2) Making a note of moves of each opponent
-3) Deploying the app using Flask and Docker
+3) Deploying the app using Flask

 Application